Which place is cheaper, Arlington or Savannah?

 When we compare the travel costs of actual travelers between Savannah and Arlington, we can see that Arlington is more expensive.
 And not only is Savannah much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Savannah would let you spend less money overall.
 Or, you could decide to spend more money in Savannah and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Arlington would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Arlington than you might in Savannah.

-Arlington is bigger, and its population is about 41% larger than the population of Savannah.
-When comparing the population of Savannah vs. Arlington, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Arlington has a larger population, and is about 41% larger than the population of Savannah.
+When comparing the sizes of Savannah and Arlington, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.